 Search events by

 Important: Recordings do not have to be from public performances; sound and picture quality are of greater importance.
-You must submit at least one video file representing the repertoire requirements listed below.
+Please submit recordings that were created within the past two years.
+Applicants must submit at least one video file representing the repertoire requirements listed below.
 The remaining repertoire may be distributed between audio and video files as you see fit.

 Each piece must be performed in a single, unedited take and submitted as a separate file and clearly labeled with the composer’s name, title of work, and movement (if applicable).
 It is not necessary to submit a professionally produced recording, but the sound quality should be very good.
 For video recordings, applicants should make sure that proper lighting is used and that the camera shows full range of movement and use of instrument.